 Chamisa, Rabbitbrush (Ericameria nauseosa)

 These images show what I think of "classic" rabbitbrush, Ericameria nauseosa (which I learned, decades ago, as Chrysothamnus nauseosus).
-That species consists of large, bushy plants (reaching above waist height).
+That species consists of bushy plants that reach above waist height.
 The flexible green younger branches turn into woody stems and lower branches with age.
 When the tips of the branches turn yellow with flowers, it's a sure sign that the warm months are almost over.
-When the air is still, the collected scent of the flowers smells like dead animals—hence the nauseosa part of the scientific name.
+If the air is still, the collected scent of the flowers smells like dead animals—hence the nauseosa part of the scientific name.

 Fleabane, Showy Daisy (Erigeron)